 Personalized Patient Care in Veterinary Neurology Becomes a Reality Thanks to 3D Printing

-Pets are beloved members of the family, providing comfort, joy, and companionship to millions.
-In fact, around 88 million households owned a pet last year in the EU alone (1).
+Pets are beloved family members, providing comfort, joy, and companionship to millions.
+In fact, around 88 million households owned a pet last year in the EU alone .
 So, when these precious animals need treatment, it can be very distressing for the patients and their owners, especially if surgery is needed.
 However, 3D printing techniques and software are changing the face of veterinary surgery.
-3D printing offers personalized patient care that delivers more accurate and reliable outcomes for the patient and surgeon — while also facilitating better communication with pet owners about the procedure.
+3D printing offers personalized patient care that delivers more accurate and reliable outcomes for the patient and surgeon — while also facilitating better communication with pet owners about the procedures.

-Dr. Julien Guevar, Veterinary Neurologist and Neurosurgeon at the University of Bern and AniCura, Switzerland, is an advocate of 3D printing and regularly uses Materialise’s Mimics Innovation Suite (MIS) to help prepare for his surgical procedures more effectively.
+Dr. Julien Guevar, Veterinary Neurologist and Neurosurgeon at the University of Bern and AniCura, Switzerland, is an advocate of 3D printing in veterinary medicine.
+He regularly uses Materialise’s Mimics Innovation Suite (MIS) to help prepare for his surgical procedures more effectively.
 We spoke to him to learn about the benefits of 3D printing in the veterinary world, its untapped potential in certain regions, and how it has improved his preparation and surgical procedures.